-Food industry: moisture control is paramount in the food industry.
+Moisture control is paramount in the food industry.
 Too much moisture can lead to staleness or bacterial growth.
 Many items are sold by weight, so it's important to make sure customers aren't overpaying for water weight.
 Too little moisture can reduce the calorie count or make the food dry.
 Moisture affects taste, consistency, shelf life, appearance and more.

-Laboratory: moisture analyzers are frequently used in quality control labs and other laboratories.
+Moisture analyzers are frequently used in quality control labs and other laboratories.
 Moisture analysis is used in many fields, to determine the water content in crude oil, fuel, sewage sludge and many other chemicals, solids and liquids.

-Drying modes and what they do:
+Moisture analyzer drying modes and what they do:

-Ramp-up: The temperature will rise to a specific degree over a set period of time.
+- The temperature will rise to a specific degree over a set period of time.
 For example, 125ºC in 10 minutes.

-Single: A single temperature.
+- A single temperature.
 The moisture analyzer will heat to a specific temperature, and stays there for the duration of the test, no matter how long it is.

-Step: Heats to one temperature for a set time then to another temperature for another period of time.
+- Heats to one temperature for a set time then to another temperature for another period of time.
 There are a maximum of 3 settings in the PMB.
 So you could set it to 100ºC for 3 minutes, 125ºC for 2 minutes and to 150 ºC for 6 minutes.